DivyaKarade/CustomML/README.md

 # AIDrugApp: Auto-Multi-ML Module

 AIDrugApp is an AI-powered virtual screening web-app for drug discovery.
 This repository contains the code for the Auto-Multi-ML module, which allows users to develop and compare multiple machine learning models to select the best-performing algorithm for molecular data.
+Additionally, the app helps predict target data based on user-specific machine learning models.

 ## Features